A user recently took to Reddit to share their neighbor’s hilarious complaints about the user’s clothesline.

 Referring to the letter’s colorful phrasing, the poster says, “I make the neighborhood look ‘third world’ like hillbillies live here; my hanging clothes are eyesores that lower property values … my clothes ‘decay the neighborhood’ … When I hang my wife’s clothes, it’s ‘indecent’ & visible to children.”

-One sarcastic commenter replies, “How can you even think of hanging clothes out to dry?
+One sarcastic commenter replies, “How can you even think to hang clothes out to dry?
 That’s completely uncivilized!”

 Another adds, “Oh no, can’t let the neighborhood kids know you have clothing!
 The horror!”